09 Early years practice policy

 is just settling in; where possible, settling in should be matched to when the key person is on duty.

-- The number of children for each key person takes into
+- The number of children for each key person considers the

-account the individual needs of children and the capacity of the key person to manage their cohort; it is also influenced by part-time places and part time staff.
-The setting manager should aim for
+individual needs of children and the capacity of the key person to manage their cohort; it is also influenced by part-time places and part time staff.
+The setting manager should aim for consistency

 - Photographs of key persons and their key groups are